 In other words, gaining muscle is unlikely to require a calorie surplus in excess of 500 calories per day.
 In many cases, it’s going to be a lot less.

-That might not sound like much, especially when you compare it with some of the 5000 calorie bulking diets out there.
+That might not sound like much, especially when you compare it with some of the 5000 calorie dirty bulking diets out there.
 But you can’t force your muscles to grow faster simply by stuffing yourself with food.
 All that’ll happen is that you get fat.

 The size of the calorie surplus required to support muscle growth will decline in tandem with the number of years you’ve been training.
 That’s because the greater your training age (i.e. the number of years you’ve been training with weights), the slower the gains are going to come.